-Nursing beyond the time that is typical or common in a culture — often beyond 1 or 2 years — is considered extended breastfeeding.
-It can offer numerous benefits to both the nursing parent and child.
+People may consider nursing beyond the time that is typical or common in a culture — often beyond 1 or 2 years — to be extended breastfeeding.
+It may offer some benefits to both the nursing parent and child.

 However, extended breastfeeding or chestfeeding can also pose some challenges.
 This is particularly true in cultures that lack nursing support or where extended breastfeeding is not typical.
 People can face stigma and criticism for nursing past the “typical” age.

 For some people, extended breastfeeding is rewarding and meaningful.
 It can benefit their health, mental well-being, and bond.
 It is also a convenient and economical form of nutrition.

 Read more to learn about extended breastfeeding, the advantages and disadvantages, how to know when to stop, and tips for dealing with criticism.

 Extended breastfeeding is a cultural determination rather than a medical term.
 It does not have a strict definition — it refers to people who nurse for longer than is usual in their culture.

 In the United States and many European countries, this typically means beyond 12 months.

 There is no expected age to stop breastfeeding, and it varies from person to person.
 According to the